 So long as they live, such trees support the temples as much as tear them apart.
 The trouble comes later, when the wood decays, leaving gaps.

 Fortunately, another generation of trees eventually stabilizes stones that have taken a tumble.

 A silk-cotton tree serves here as a buttress.

 You can't see it, but the roofs are alive with millions of tiny ants.

 Southeast of Ta Prohm is yet another of Jayavarman VII's temples.
 This is Banteay Kdei, the "citadel of cells."
-In this case, simple props have been set in place none too soon.
+In this case, props have been placed none too soon.

-The oldest monument seen yet: the sanctuaries of Prasat Kravan, southeast of Banteay Kdei.
+The oldest monument seen yet, these are the sanctuaries of Prasat Kravan, southeast of Banteay Kdei.
 They were built of brick, consecrated in 921, and reconstructed about 1960.
-Only two towers remain, the central and south; the central one is most complete.
-Inside are reliefs of Vishnu; in the unprepossessing north sanctuary there are reliefs of his consort, Lakshmi.
+Only two towers remain, the central and south; the central one is more complete.
+Its interior contains reliefs of Vishnu; the north sanctuary has reliefs of his consort, Lakshmi.
 The other sanctuaries were never decorated.

 Vishnu with eight arms; attendants on either side.